Beacon Theatre | FAQs

 For most events at the Beacon Theatre, alcoholic beverages are available for purchase.
 The Beacon Theatre staff is trained in the nationally recognized T.E.A.M.
 (Techniques for Effective Alcohol Management) Training program for responsible alcohol management.
 All guests may be required to show ID to purchase alcohol.
 Guests are not permitted to bring in alcoholic beverages from outside and may not leave with alcohol purchased inside the Beacon Theatre.
 Management reserves the right to refuse the sale of alcohol to any guest.

 Please be aware that it is the policy of The Madison Square Garden Company to require all guests who appear to be forty (40) years of age or younger to present a valid form of ID with proof of age in order to purchase alcoholic beverages at Madison Square Garden, Radio City Music Hall, the Beacon Theatre or The Chicago Theatre.
 Pursuant to applicable State law, we accept only the following forms of identification:

 - A valid driver’s license or non-driver identification card issued by the United States Government, a State Government, Commonwealth, Possession or Territory of the United States or a Provincial Government of Canada (except Canadian ID other than a valid passport will not be accepted at the Chicago Theatre)

 - A valid passport

 - A valid U.S. military ID

-We love animals as much as you do, however, only service and emotional support animals are permitted inside the Beacon Theatre.
+We love animals as much as you do, however, only service animals are permitted inside the Beacon Theatre.
 Please visit our Disabled Services page for our rules and regulations.